-For one week each summer, WMA sponsors an integrative social service experience in the Philadelphia and surrounding areas.
-A select group of seventh grade students join together with teachers and to travel to centers serving local communities to put their faith into action through outreach ministry.
+For one week each summer, WMA sponsors an integrative social service experience in Philadelphia and surrounding areas.
+A select group of seventh grade students join together with teachers and travel to centers serving local communities where they put their faith into action through outreach ministry.

 The students work closely with one another, share ideas and tasks, and interact with adults and children at our service sites.
-The volunteers learn much about themselves and are invited to reflect on their limits and draw upon their strengths.
-The participants are asked to immerse themselves in the experience with open eyes and open hearts.
+They learn much about themselves and are invited to reflect on their limits and draw upon their strengths.
+The students are asked to immerse themselves in the experience with open eyes and open hearts.
 There is much to give, much to receive and much to share with the people of Philadelphia.